PhD, Biochemistry, California Institute of Technology

 My laboratory aims to understand protein homeostasis (proteostasis) of ion channels.
-They are major drug targets; loss of their proteostasis and thus function leads to numerous diseases, including neurodegerative diseases and cardiovascular diseases.
+They are major drug targets; loss of their proteostasis and thus function leads to numerous diseases, including neurological, neurodegenerative, and cardiovascular diseases.
 To function, ion channel proteins need to fold into their native structures and assemble properly in the endoplasmic reticulum (ER) for subsequent trafficking to the plasma membrane in a fully functional state.
 Mutations in a given protein could lead to protein misfolding and excessive ER-associated degradation (ERAD), and thus a signicantly lowered concentration of proteins in cell membranes and loss of function.

 Currently, in my laboratory, we focus on studying gamma-aminobutyric acid type A (GABAA) receptors.
 They are the primary inhibiory ion channels in the mamalian central nervous systems.
 Loss of their function leads to epilepies, autisum, and other neurodevelopment diseases.

 We explore how molecular chaperones, folding enzymes, ERAD factors, and trafficking factors, coordinate to facilitate membrane proein folding, assembly, degradation and trafficking.

 We also use small molecule proteostasis regulators to correct misfolded membrane proteins, as a therapeutic strategy to treat corresponding diseases.